nekrozon/ShopFunnel/README.md

 The other navigation options are:
-Orders <- This shows orders received from Shopify, and their status of being sent to shopify as an order
+Orders <- This shows orders received from Shopify, and their status of being sent to shopify as an order Products <- All Products From Shopify Store Displayed (Or Only Products Added from a Dynamic Form?)